seandjones92/.emacs.d/README.md

 # My Emacs Configuration

-This configuration is for System Administrators.
-I am beginning to tailor it for remote administration and popular scripting languages.
-I'm currently in the process of tweaking the init.el file for Go, Python, and Ruby code.
+This configuration is aimed at remote administration, and python.

 ## Installation